 #24 Another excellent reason to visit Madeira is the waterfalls.
 There are beautiful waterfalls scattered throughout the island, some bigger and some smaller.
 The best known is probably the Véu da Noiva, a 30-40 meter waterfall that falls directly into the sea.

-The Cascata dos Anjos is also well known and particularly popular on Instagram because it gives incredible images.
+Cascata dos Anjos (Anjos waterfall) is also well known and particularly popular on Instagram because it gives incredible images.
 This waterfall falls directly onto the road, where cars pass.
 While not especially pretty or tall, it’s a very distinct experience.

 - Risco Waterfall